dreyyan/Level-Up/Frontend_Development/Prerequisites/Event-Handling-and-Forms/INSTRUCTIONS.md

 - Select the form, input, and button using `querySelector`.
 - Add a submit event listener to the form that prevents default submission.
 - Validate that the username is at least 3 characters long; display an error message in a `<div>` if invalid, or log the username to the console if valid.
-- Include CSS to style the error message (e.g., red text).
+- You can include CSS to style the error message (e.g., red text).

 [View Problem #2: Sample Solution](sample-outputs/problem-2/index.html)